 WBDM supports fashion projects that are already well established on the Belgian market by giving them access to development tools adapted to their needs, their international ambitions and the reality of the market.

 The selected companies stand out for their originality and professionalism and demonstrate the potential to break into the international arena.
-Particular attention will also be paid to the sustainable development efforts of the candidates.
+Particular attention has also been paid to the sustainable development efforts of the candidates.

 Trained in textile design at La Cambre and third beneficiary of the 2023 scholarship program, Julie Menuge creates unique pieces of clothes on the basis of vintage fabrics found all over the world.

-14 other ready-to-wear, accessories and jewelry brands will benefit from coaching grants allowing them, thanks to the advice of experts in retail strategies, business development or digital marketing, to ensure their development both in Belgium than internationally.
+14 other ready-to-wear, accessories and jewelry brands will benefit from coaching grants allowing them, thanks to the advice of experts in retail strategies, business development or digital marketing, to ensure their development both in Belgium and on the international scene.

 1971 – Audrey Ickx – C. Pouki – Candice de Rijcke Jewellery – Enora Antoine – Kaly Ora – KINAMANIA – Lila&John – Marie Catherine le Hodey – Natacha Cadonici – Sara Esther Jewellery – Sarah de Saint Hubert – SARAHLEVY – Sosol and Sea